ascharan731/confluentpoc/README.rst

 Generating  Root Certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Generate a CA key pair to use in this scenario:
+Generate CA key pair to use in this scenario:

    ::